learn-co-curriculum/phase-3-control-flow-operators/README.md

 In general, using control flow in any language means running certain code **if some condition is met**.
-That means that in order to use control flow effectively, it's important to be know how to use conditional operators to compare values.
+That means that in order to use control flow effectively, it's important to know how to use conditional operators to compare values.

 ## Comparison Operators